Social Media Marketing Trends: Insights & Predictions From 19 Experts

 I think that fully produced storytelling videos will be a large part of that trend to high investment content.
 Facebook wants more native video.
 Google+ is opening doors to video content creation via the Google+ hangouts.

-Content is king, but brilliant content will be emperor in 2015.
+Content is king, but brilliant content will be emperor.

 Bas van den Beld, Founder of State of Digital